Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 of valid keys.
 All `tags` keys accept string values.

 The `tags` stanza is intended as an aid to search/filtering of Casks.
-For detailed information, the user must rely on the vendor's homepage.
+For detailed information, the user must rely on the vendor’s homepage.

 Note that `brew cask search` and `brew cask list` are not yet capable of using the information stored in the `tags` stanza.